Choose Your Test

 There is also the classic "treasure hunt" prompt.
 No, it's not a prompt about a treasure hunt.
 It's a prompt where there are no length guidelines given, but if you hunt around on the rest of the website you can find length guidelines.

-For example, the University of Chicago provides seven "Extended Essay" prompts .
+For example, the University of Chicago provides multiple "Extended Essay" prompts .
 You must write an essay in response to one prompt of your choosing, but nowhere on the page is there any guidance about word count or page limit.

 However, many colleges provide additional details about their expectations for application materials, including essays, on FAQ pages, which is true of the University of Chicago.
 On the school’s admissions Frequently Asked Questions page , they provide the following length guidelines for the supplemental essays: